Guides

 Check the Steam system requirements first.
 If your PC is near minimum, target 1080p, low-to-medium settings, conservative shadows, and stable frame pacing before visual quality.
 If your PC is well above recommended specs, still watch launch reports because Early Access optimization can change quickly.

-For system requirements pages, the Steam store page should win over copied spec snippets.
+For Subnautica 2 system requirements, start with the Steam store page before copied spec snippets.
 Hardware articles are useful context, but players should still check Steam before buying because store requirements and launch notes can change.

 PC Readiness Worksheet